Top Tips for Preparing for Your Abdominoplasty

 Maintaining a Stable Weight

-Maintaining a stable weight is necessary for lasting tummy tuck results.
+Maintaining a stable weight is necessary for lasting results.
 It’s ideal to start maintaining weight stability at least six months before surgery.
 Significant weight gain or loss can negatively impact the surgical outcome, leading to complications and affecting the body’s ability to heal.

 Healthy Diet and Regular Exercise